rikonaka/translator-rs/README.md

 ### Others

-**Added support for some applications on Linux that do not automatically get selected text**
+Added support for some applications on Linux that do not automatically get selected text.
 Some Linux applications that do not automatically get the selected text can now automatically translate it after copying the text via `ctrl-c`, like `Zotero`.

 ```bash
 translator-rs --linux-use-clipboard
 ```

-# Why don't you support gui or tui?
+## Why don't you support gui or tui?

 Do not want to waste time in this area, can meet the use of the line 😘, in fact, there is no need for this.